 - Click the routing button ⇄ next to the number you want to check.

 - Review your traffic type under Messaging Properties.

 - To change your traffic type, select either the A2P or P2P radio button and then click Save Changes.

-Note: The ability to choose traffic type only applies to numbers eligible for both A2P and P2P traffic.
+Note: You can only choose traffic type if your numbers are eligible for both A2P and P2P traffic.

 Purchase numbers from Telnyx and start sending texts in a matter of minutes.
 Follow our easy setup guide to get started.